jonathonklem/help.managememberships.com/docs/membership/membership-levels.md

 ---

+#### **Associated Agreements**
+- Specify which agreements must be signed for this membership level.
+You will see a warning if there are no agreements.

+---

 #### **Min/Max Age**
 - Optional fields to restrict who can purchase this membership.
 - Must have birthday collection enabled in portal settings to work.